 St George’s Chapel

 No visit to Windsor Castle is complete without a stop at St George’s Chapel.
 One of my favourite Royal chapels, this welcoming church is still an active center for worship with daily services open to all.
 It really is a beautiful church, with gorgeous carvings, altars and stained glass windows.
-Henry VIII is buried here as are many of the monarchs of the last several hundred years.
+Henry VIII is buried here, as are many of the monarchs of the last several hundred years.
 The Queen’s parents and her sister are also laid to rest in a small, peaceful chapel at St George’s.

 A visit to Windsor Castle will take between 2½ to 3 hours, although you may wish to stay longer so allow plenty of time.

 Opening times and admission prices for Windsor Castle vary.
 Please click here for essential information about booking your visit and be sure to book in advance to avoid the queues.